 Epiglottitis spreads easily.
 It is passed much like the

-, through droplets released when sneezing and coughing.
+common cold, through droplets released when sneezing and coughing.
 Anyone can develop epiglottitis.
-The following factors can increase a person’s risk:

 - Children, aged 3-7, living in countries that do not offer vaccines